HonokaKousaka/Contemporary-Artificial-Intelligence/Project_4/README.md

 There are 2 ways to run the codes.

-1. Run the .ipynb files directly.

-2. If running .ipynb file is not convenient for you, you can try running .py files.
-The package **argparse** is used in .py file; therefore, you have to use certain commands to run the codes.
+1. Try running .py files.
+You can use certain commands to run the codes.
 Examples are as follows.

-`python LeNet.py --lr 0.001 --dropout 0.0`

-`python AlexNet.py --lr 0.001 --dropout 0.5`

-`python ResNet.py --lr 0.001 --dropout 0.0`

-`python VGGNet.py --lr 0.001 --dropout 0.0`

-`python GoogLeNet.py --lr 0.001 --dropout 0.4`

-`python Inceptionv2.py --lr 0.001 --dropout 0.4`

-In these commands, --lr means learning rate, while --dropout menas the dropout rate.

-Although these are only examples, we **strongly recommend you to run these 6 .py files with these parameters**.
-It is proved that these parameters are useful enough.
+`python BART.py`

+`python T5.py`

+2. If you can not run the .py files successfully, you can try run the .ipynb files.

 &nbsp;